Overview

 There are two types of transposition of the great arteries:

-• Complete transposition of the great arteries, also called dextro-transposition of the great arteries (D-TGA).
-This type reduces the amount of oxygen-rich blood to the body.
-Symptoms are usually noticed during pregnancy, immediately after birth or within a few weeks of birth.
-Without treatment, serious complications or death can occur.
+• Transposition of the great arteries, also called dextro-transposition of the great arteries (d-TGA).
+This type lowers the amount of oxygen-rich blood to the body.
+It's often diagnosed during pregnancy or soon after birth.
+Without treatment, serious complications or death can happen.

-• Congenitally corrected transposition, also called levo-transposition of the great arteries (L-TGA).
+• Congenitally corrected transposition, also called levo-transposition of the great arteries (l-TGA or ccTGA).
 This is a less common type.
-Symptoms may not be noticed right away.
-Treatment depends on the specific heart problems.
+Symptoms may not be seen right away.
+Treatment also depends on the specific heart structure and if there are other heart conditions.

-Surgery to correct the positions of the arteries is the usual treatment.
+Surgery to fix the positions of the arteries is the usual treatment.
 The surgery is usually done soon after birth.

 Symptoms

-Symptoms of transposition of the great arteries after birth include:
+Symptoms of transposition of the great arteries include:

-• Blue or gray skin.
-Depending on the baby's skin color, these color changes may be harder or easier to see.
+• Blue or gray skin due to low oxygen levels.
+Depending on skin color, these color changes may be harder or easier to see.

 • Weak pulse.